product guideMar 16, 2026·12 min read

 Every metric is ITP-measured.
 The Stripe Plan Migration Intelligence classifies subscription changes and generates CS talking points — the analysis model for analysis and formatting, per-event cost.

 The primary operating cost for Stripe Plan Migration Intelligence is the per-execution LLM inference cost.
-Based on ITP testing, the measured cost is: Cost per Event: see product page for current pricing.
+Based on Independent Test Protocol (ITP) testing, the measured cost is: Cost per Event: Per-event cost varies by volume.
 This figure includes all API calls across all agents in the pipeline — not just the primary reasoning step, but every classification, scoring, and output generation call.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is Per-event cost varies by volume, depending on your usage volume and plan tiers.